Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-In Figs.\ref{fig1} and \ref{fig2}, we show the GT(--) strength of $^{76}$Ge as a function of the excitation energy $E_{ex}$ w.r.t. the ground state of $^{76}$Ge, whose Q value is 0.9233 MeV.
-The uppermost two panels are the experimental data from the $^{76}$Ge(p,n)$^{76}$As reaction at 134.4 MeV \cite{Madey89}, which show a strong GT state peak around 12 MeV.
-Fig.\ref{fig1} represent the calculated GT strength with prolate shapes, $\beta_2 = 0.1 \sim 0.3$, and Fig.\ref{fig2} is for oblate shapes, $\beta_2 = -0.1 \sim -0.3$.
-The GT strength distributions are widely scattered owing to deformation.
+In Figs. \ref{fig5} and \ref{fig6}, we show the GT(--) strength of $^{76}$Ge as a function of the excitation energy $E_{ex}$ w.r.t. the ground state of $^{76}$Ge, whose Q value and proton (neutron) separation energy are 0.9233 MeV and 7.722 (7.328) MeV, respectively.
+The uppermost panels are the experimental data from the $^{76}$Ge(p,n)$^{76}$As reaction at 134.4 MeV \cite{Madey89}, which show a strong GT state peak around 12 MeV.
+Fig. \ref{fig5} represents the GT strength distributions with prolate shapes, $\beta_2 = 0.1 \sim 0.3$, and Fig. \ref{fig6} is for oblate shapes, $\beta_2 = -0.1 \sim -0.3$.
+The GT strength distributions are widely scattered owing to the deformation.
+If we look in detail the GT strength distribution in Figs. \ref{fig5} and \ref{fig6}, the GTGR appears around 12 MeV for $\beta_2 = 0.3, -0.1, -0.2$.
+But results of the oblate types in Fig. \ref{fig6} indicate relatively strong strength around 9 MeV contrary to the experimental data.

-In particular, the results for $\beta_2$ = 0.3 nicely reproduce the peak on the high-lying excited GT states around 12 MeV.
-Therefore, the redistribution of the GT strength by the deformation is not a simple wide scattering, but should be understood as the redistribution well matched to the high-lying excited states to be confirmed in the experiments.
-Our $\beta_2$ value is consistent with the prolate shape suggested by the RMF calculation, whose value was $\beta_2 = 0.157$ \cite{Lala99} a bit smaller than the present value.
+Therefore, in Fig. \ref{fig7}, in order to understand more clearly the $\beta_2$ dependence, we present the running sum of GT strength, Eq. (\ref{eq:str}), on $^{76}$Ge calculated up to 50 MeV for different $\beta_2$ values, $\pm 0.1\sim \pm 0.3$, as a function of the excitation energy $E_{ex}$.
+In particular, the results for $\beta_2$ = 0.3 represented by blue dotted line nicely reproduce the experimental data.
+Therefore $\beta_2 = 0.3$ seems to be most appropriate for $^{76}$Ge to explain both strength distribution functions and their running sums of the GT strength.
+Our $\beta_2$ value is more or less consistent with the prolate shape value extracted from B(E2), whose $\beta_2$ value is 0.2623 (39) \cite{Raman}.
+For a reference, the $\beta_2$ value from the RMF is 0.157 \cite{Lala99}.